 The bedroom is a place of rest and recouperation, and getting a good night’s sleep is on anyone’s agenda after a long day.
 Unwinding and relaxing are key to sound sleep, whether that’s reading a book, sipping a hot brew or meditating.
 And the right atmosphere will help you hit pause and stop everyday stressors from intruding your mind.
 There’s little question that lighting is key to finding harmony and balance in your bedroom.
 So, we’ve put together a comprehensive guide on how to choose bedroom lighting.
 Once you have finished reading our guide head on over to our bedroom lighting collection for more ideas for your home.

 We spend a good part of the day in living areas outside of the bedroom.
 For greater privacy bedrooms are oriented to the rear end, fitted with heavy blinds, or even zoned to the darker areas of the house.
 Whether your bedroom receives natural light or not, it is at night that you primarily occupy the space.
 In contrast, getting dressed in the morning requires adequate lighting.
 The right bedroom lighting design makes sure you factor in these daily needs to map out lighting accordingly.

-As with any other key zone in your home layering your lighting is the best place to start.Instagram did not return a 200.
+As with any other key zone in your home layering your lighting is the best place to start.Instagram has returned invalid data.